lilymedina/survey_in_progress/README.md

 # survey_in_progress
-Get a friendly overview of your survey instrument while work is in progress
+Get a friendly and quick overview of your survey instrument while work is in progress

 **_01_survey_script.Rmd_** This file reads _questions.xlsx_ and produces _01_survey_script.html_.
 This is the file you need to compile when you to have a look of the survey instrument